 Pangenome network construction in MetaPGN.
-First, gene prediction of query assemblies is performed using MetaGeneMark (Version 2.8) [42].
-In order to eliminate redundancy, the resultant genes are clustered by CD-HIT (Version 4.5.7) [43] with identity $\geq$ 95% and overlap $\geq$ 90, and genes in a same cluster are represented by the longest sequence of the cluster which is called the representative gene.
-Representative genes of all clusters are subsequently aligned against genes on the given reference genome using BLAT (Version 34) [44].
-From the alignment result, genes shared between the representative gene set and the reference gene set with identity $\geq 95\%$ and overlap $\geq$ 90% are defined as 'shared genes'.
-The remaining representative and reference genes other than those shared genes are defined as 'query-specific genes' and 'reference-specific genes', respectively.
-Pairwise gene physical adjacency of representative genes on the query assemblies and of reference genes are then extracted, and status for each adjacency of being 'shared', 'queryspecific', or 'reference-specific' is determined.
+First, gene prediction of query assemblies is performed using MetaGeneMark (Version 2.8) [43].
+In order to eliminate redundancy, the resultant genes are clustered by CD-HIT (Version 4.5.7) [44] with identity \geq 95% and overlap \geq 90, and genes in a same cluster are represented by the longest sequence of the cluster which is termed the representative gene.
+Representative genes of all clusters are subsequently aligned against genes on the given reference genome using BLAT (Version 34) [45].
+From the alignment result, genes shared between the representative gene set and the reference gene set with identity \geq 95% and overlap \geq 90% are defined as 'shared genes'.
+The remaining representative and reference genes', respectively.
+Pairwise gene physical adjacency of representative genes on the query assemblies and of reference genes are then extracted, and status for each adjacency of being 'shared', 'query-specific', or 'reference-specific' is determined.
 Finally, based on the recruited assemblies and the reference genome, an initial pangenome network is generated: each node stands for a reference gene or a representative gene on the recruited assemblies; two nodes are connected by an edge if they are physically adjacent on the recruited assemblies or on the reference genome.
 The weight of a node or an edge denotes its occurrence frequency on all of the recruited assemblies and the reference genome.